bzawad/mini_games/README.md

 - 🎵 **Audio Feedback**: Sound effects for card flips and matches

 **How to Play:**
-1. Navigate to the `meme_cat_matching` folder
-2. Run `./start_game.sh` or open `index.html` in your browser
+1. Navigate to the `meme_cat_matching` folder and open `index.html` in your browser
-3. Choose between Solo vs Computer or Local Multiplayer
+2. Choose between Solo vs Computer or Local Multiplayer
-4. If playing solo, select your difficulty level
+3. If playing solo, select your difficulty level
-5. Click cards to flip them and find matching pairs
+4. Click cards to flip them and find matching pairs
-6. The player with the most matches wins!
+5. The player with the most matches wins!

 **Cat Memes Included:**
 - 🍌 Banana Cat